sympy/planet.sympy.org/README.rst

 into github.

-You can run the ``./update`` script (and push the result back) manually, or you can setup a cron job at your server and run (+push) it automatically.
+You can run the ``./update`` script (and push the result back) manually, or you can setup a cron job at your server and run (+push) it automatically (see the ``server_update`` script and the documentation in there how to set it up on your server).
 In either case, don't forget to always pull latest changes into the ``master`` branch first, so that you get the latest updates of the configuration, and you don't push in some older version by accident.

 How to Update Manually
 ----------------------